astraly-labs/hyperlane_starknet/README.md

 ### Contracts

-The contracts are located in the `contracts/` directory.
+The contracts are located in the `cairo/` directory.
 It's a `scarb` project, so you can use the `scarb` CLI to build it.

 It uses `Starknet Foundry` for tests.

-See the [contracts README](contracts/README.md) for more information.

 ### Pre-requisites
 - Install Scarb (see [here](https://docs.swmansion.com/scarb/download))